 Read MoreMore than 35 cities currently report an increase in murder and violence over the past year.
 New York is no exception, with an increase of 9 percent in murders and growing concerns about the growth of gang violence in particular.
 The reasons for the increases are being argued among experts, but some believe that more guns and greater police scrutiny are leading to emboldened criminals.
 Some cities have even seen murders increase by fifty percent or more.
 Gang violence is getting a lot of attention from authorities in New York and beyond.
 Rivalries between organized street gangs, frequently over turf for drug sales, has contributed to the spike in gang violence.
 Outside of organized gang activity, however, some police officers are reporting that younger men in poorer neighborhoods are turning to violence to resolve everyday disputes as well.
 With a laser focus on murder and cutting down on street violence,…

 Read MoreImagine this unsettling scenario: You have been charged with a crime that could send you to prison for years if a jury returns a guilty verdict.
 With so much at stake, it makes sense to give yourself the best fighting chance.
-That means hiring a criminal defense attorney with trial experience.
+That means hiring a criminal defense lawyer with trial experience.
 Most defendants mistakenly believe that whatever attorney they select will be able to conduct a trial if the matter reaches that stage.
 The truth is that many criminal defense lawyers have limited jury trial experience, and if an attorney is not seasoned in this area, you could be putting yourself at a serious disadvantage.
 Ask any prospective attorney for a list of cases they have taken to jury trial in New York state, as well as the results of those trials.
 The information they give you should include the case name, the crime or crimes charged, the county, and…

 Read MoreIf you are arrested and accused of a crime, the process can be very frustrating and overwhelming.
 Your natural instincts may kick in and you may try to avoid being arrested.
 Any action on your part that makes the arresting officer believe that you are intentionally avoiding being arrested, even if not violently, could cause you to face an additional charge known as resisting arrest.
 To the best of your ability, you must try to avoid any additional criminal charges by complying with the officer.
 You will have the opportunity to discuss the circumstances of your arrest as well as the individual charges when you work with your New York criminal defense attorney.
 Try to remain calm and act in a non-threatening manner.
 Keep in mind that besides the possibility of the police adding resisting arrest to your charges, fighting with the police has the potential to be extremely dangerous.…